mbcbot/mbcbot.github.io/README.md

 ## Limitation:

-1. User must be a Member of the Respective Google Classrooms (see list below) else the bot throws an exception..
+1. User must be a Member of the Respective Branch's Google Classrooms (list below) else the bot throws an exception..

-## Classroom Configs:
+## Classroom Configs for Different Branches:

 **1. S3 CSE**